Peter-SB/Go-Chat-App/README.md

 # Further Expansion

-- Chat paging and offset
+- **Chat Paging and Offseting**: By adding paging and offsetting to the history endpoint we cand reduce the amount of data returned in the request.
+- **Rate Limiting**: This would protect the website from brute force and denial of service attacks.
-- Repository Pattern: I was investigating other patterns such as using a repository pattern. by doing so I could increased testability of my database code and allow easy integration with out databases.
-However given the size of the program, and a general less is more mindset in Go, I chose to stop at dependency injection.
+- **Repository Pattern**: I was investigating other patterns such as using a repository pattern.
+By implementing this I could increase the testability of my database code and allow easy integration with other databases.
+However given the size of the program, and a general "less is more" mindset of Go, I chose not to go this far.
-- WebSocket Scalability
-- Rate Limiting and other security measures
-- Refactor - some files have been become a bit bloated and could do with a refactor if further functionality were going to be added.
+- **General Refactor:** - Some files have become a bit bloated and could do with a refactor if further functionality were going to be added.

 ## How to Run